 But the best part of the tour for us really was all the information we learned about this great city.

-History and Facts About Atlanta
+History About Atlanta

 - The history of Atlanta dates back to 1836, when Georgia decided to build a railroad to the U.S. midwest and a location was chosen to be the line’s terminus.